askui/askui-dev-docs/docs/versioned_docs/version-0.17.0/general/01-Getting Started/write-your-first-instruction.md

 ```

 ## Step-by-Step Implementation With Example
-We will automate the [Google Calculator](https://www.google.com/search?q=calculator) in this example to show you all the different techniques.
+You will automate the [Google Calculator](https://www.google.com/search?q=calculator) in this example to show you all the different techniques.
 Feel free to follow along.
 Our goal is to type `2.5+1` by clicking the buttons and then get the result by clicking `=`.

 ![The Google calculator](images/create-first-instruction-calculator-raw.png)